Approximation algorithms for the MAXSPACE advertisement problem: A 1/9-approximation for MAXSPACE-R

 Let~$S$ denote a feasible solution~${\cala'\subseteq \cala}$ scheduled into slots~${B_1, B_2, \dots, B_K}$.
 Then the \textit{fullness} of a slot~$B_j$ is defined as~${f(B_j) = \sum_{A_i \in B_j} s_i}$.
-Also, the fullness of solution $S$ is~${f(S) = \sum_{j = 1}^{K}{f(B_j)}}$.
+Also, the fullness of solution~$S$ is~${f(S) = \sum_{j = 1}^{K}{f(B_j)}}$.

-In Section~\ref{sec:pg}, we present an exact algorithm for large ads~$G$; in Section~\ref{sec:pm}, we present a~$1/4$-approximation for medium ads~$M$; and, in Section~\ref{sec:pp}, we present a~$1/4$-approximation for small ads~$P$.
-Moreover, in Section~\ref{sec:pcasogeral}, an algorithm that is a~$1/9$-approximation for the whole set of ads~$\cala$.
+In Section~\ref{sec:pg}, we present an exact algorithm for large ads; in Section~\ref{sec:pm}, we present a~$1/4$-approximation for medium ads; and, in Section~\ref{sec:pp}, we present a~$1/4$-approximation for small ads.
+Moreover, in Section~\ref{sec:pcasogeral}, we combine these algorithms to obtain a~$1/9$-approximation for the whole set of ads~$\cala$.